hidecode221b/U4Opt/README.md

 ## Specification

 No emittance or energy spread are taken into account resulting in the single electron approximation.
-Further optimization should be performed in [SPECTRA](https://spectrax.org/spectra/) or [SRW](https://www.aps.anl.gov/Science/Scientific-Software/OASYS).
-No warranty in the results from U4Opt.
+Further optimization should be conducted in [SPECTRA](https://spectrax.org/spectra/) or [SRW](https://www.aps.anl.gov/Science/Scientific-Software/OASYS).
+No warranty of U4Opt without errors.

 ### Setup